RiverLeeGitHub/Reinforcement-Learning/BlackBoxOptimization/README.md

 ### Policies

 A Policy is a decision-making rule in reinforcement learning.
 An agent can use a policy to select actions to take in an environment.
 This folder contains a tabular softmax policy selector.
-For continuous state, we often use linear approximation to approximate the map between states and actions.
+For continuous state, we often use linear approximation to approximate the map between the state and actions.